Rodén

 Rodén is a village in the Fuentes de Ebro municipality in the province of Zaragoza, Aragon, Spain.
 Rodén is about 3 km south-west of Fuentes de Ebro on the CV-209 road.

 The old village is on a hilltop and was abandoned as a result of the Spanish Civil War.
+The old village also Islam-influenced architecture.
 The new village is at the foot of the hill.
 The ruins of the old village have been preserved.